Agency warns of water deficits for England

-England is facing significant water supply shortages by 2050 unless rapid action is taken to reduce water use and wastage, the Environment Agency has warned.
+England is facing water supply shortages by 2050 unless rapid action is taken to curb water use and wastage, the Environment Agency has warned.

-Their new report says enough water to meet the needs of 20 million people is lost through leakage every day.
+Its new report says enough water to meet the needs of 20 million people is lost through leakage every day.

-The abstraction of water from 28% of groundwater bodies in 2017 is unsustainable, the agency says.
+Population growth and the impact of climate change are expected to add to supply pressures.

-They will work with others to set up personal water consumption targets.
+The agency wants people to have a personal water target and has urged them to use water more wisely at home.

 The study, the first major report on water resources in England, says that population growth and climate change are the biggest pressures on a system that is already struggling.

-In 2016, some 9,500 billion litres of freshwater were abstracted, with 55% of this used by public water companies, and 27% going to the electricity supply industry.
+In 2016, some 9,500 billion litres of freshwater were taken from rivers, lakes, reservoirs and underground sources, with 55% of this used by public water companies, and 27% going to the electricity supply industry.

 But in addition to the 3 billion litres a day that are wasted through leakage, there is a considerable price being paid in terms of the sustainability of these supplies.